NOAA-GFDL/FRE/docs/run/bronx_model_container.md

 3) Include the path to the container in experiment XML

     - The experiment XML now has to point to the newly created container.
-Include the path to the container under the experiment name.
+Include `container file` with the path to the container under the experiment name.
     - Example:
         ```
         <experiment name="c96L65_$(AM5_VERSION)_amip" inherit="$(AM5_VERSION)_compile" xmlns:xi="http://www.w3.org/2003/XInclude">